It’s a Miracle Any Of Them Live To Adulthood

 Not only had I spent five weeks wondering if my kid was exaggerating, now she’s in a cast up to her elbow and cannot hold a pencil or play either of her instruments, so she’s mad and frustrated on top of being injured.
 Awesome.

 I did the most logical thing I could think of: I took to Facebook to share what a terrible mom I am in having let this injury languish for so long.
-Lo and behold, my friends did not fail to rally ’round to share their own stories of missed injuries and illnesses, making me much better about my own ineptitude.
+Lo and behold, my friends did not fail to rally ’round to share their own stories of missed injuries and illnesses, making me feel much better about my own ineptitude.
 A small sampling of the stories shared:

 “Apparently being able to wiggle fingers is not a sign that an arm isn’t broken.
 Who knew?!”